-- Construct a pile of kindling in the middle of the bed using approx 500g of kindling wood. - Ensure all vents are open - Light with a single firelighter. - Leave the door ajar slightly as that begins to catch. - After a few minutes' ad your first log or two and then continue to leave the door ajar. - When the burn becomes established you can close the door. - You can then begin closing the vents down, starting with the top vent, leaving a small gap if the Defra stop is not in place. - Once the load burns down to embers you can re-load the fire.
+- Construct a pile of kindling in the middle of the bed using approx 500g of kindling wood. - Light with a single firelighter. - Leave the door ajar slightly as that begins to catch. - After a few minutes' ad your first log or two and then continue to leave the door ajar. - When the burn becomes established you can close the door; from there, as the fire gains in momentum and the firebox increases in heat, you can begin closing the vent down. - Once the load burns down to embers you can re-load the fire.
 If the stove is nice and warm with plenty of embers you may not have to have the door ajar.